Maryland Voluntary Exclusion Program Frequently Asked Questions

 WHAT IS THE VOLUNTARY EXCLUSION PROGRAM?

-The Voluntary Exclusion Program (VEP) is a program that allows an individual to voluntarily agree to refrain from entering and gambling at all Maryland casinos.
+The Voluntary Exclusion Program (VEP) allows you to voluntarily agree to refrain from entering and playing at any Maryland casino.

 HOW CAN I ADD MY NAME TO THE VOLUNTARY EXCLUSION PROGRAM LIST?